- How to evaluate your images for problems

 Learn how to correct the color balance in your footage with specific emphasis on clips that are were shot under mixed lighting conditions or were improperly white balanced in the camera.

-One of the jobs of a colorist is to focus the viewer’s eye on what is important in the frame and you’ll apply Resolve’s powerful secondary correction tools like windows, curves and blurs to keep the attention where it belongs.
+One of the jobs of a color correction to focus the viewer’s eye on what is important in the frame.
+You’ll learn how to apply Resolve’s powerful secondary correction tools like windows, curves and blurs to keep the attention where it belongs.